Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-This is a course which I have purchased  but have yet to start working on.
+This is a course which I have purchased  but have yet to sink my teeth into.
 Based on the course materials, this mostly overlaps with the CRTO's syllabus, but  goes a bit further.
 According to [this review][12] written by a guy who has both CRTO and PTX(v1), he rates them both as *intermediate* in terms of difficulty.
 But I would definitely say the PTX is tougher.
+On another note, eLS labs are pretty bad from what I hear.